Giessrigl/ABC_Banking/README.md

 Explanation of why Phonenumbers and Housenumbers are strings too.  => Phonenumbers can be written differently depending on the country (examples: austrian "+43 660/1071254" or american format "+1-202-555-0111") (no specification in the instruction) <br>
-Housenumbers can range from "34" to "Door 2, Staircase 2, Top 10" (no specification in the instruction) <br>
+Housenumbers can range from "34" to "Door 2, Staircase 2, Top 10" (no specification in the instruction) <br> <br>
 For the profile picture only .png is allowed, since every image format has to be handled in html <img> tag differently (no specification in the instruction)

 Server-wise: